 Vendor User |

 Vendor Users (also referred to as Vendor Contacts) are added to KCM GRC so they can complete the questionnaires you assign.
 Vendor Users log in to a separate portal associated with your account.
 The Vendor Portal is specifically for answering questionnaires and addressing issues resulting from questionnaire responses.
 Vendor Users do not have access to any other information in your organization's account.
+If you'd like to share an instructional article with your vendors, see our Guide for Vendor Users. |

 |